rdireen/spherepy/documentation/source/index.rst

     >>> f2 = sp.ispht(c[0:4,:], 50, 50) # do the inverse transform of the first 5 modes
     >>> sp.plot_sphere_mag(f2) # plot the pattern (see below)

-and here are the results from the plotting commands above
+and here are the plots:

 .. image:: images/rnd_coefsp.png
    :width: 400px